taiman9/Deep-learning/feedforward-nn/README.md

           output.txt</b>
 </pre>

-1. **Backpropagation:** You will implement this in the backward() function, by minimizing the average loss on all the training examples in X, plus an L2 regularization term weighted by the decay hyper-parameter.
+2. **Backpropagation:** You will implement this in the backward() function, by minimizing the average loss on all the training examples in X, plus an L2 regularization term weighted by the decay hyper-parameter.

-2. **Cost:** Compute the cost (average loss + L2 term) by first running forward propagation to compute to softmax outputs.
+3. **Cost:** Compute the cost (average loss + L2 term) by first running forward propagation to compute to softmax outputs.

-3. **Predictions:** Compute model predictions in the cost() function.
+4. **Predictions:** Compute model predictions in the cost() function.

-4. **Vectorization:** It is important to vectorize your code so that it runs quickly.
+5. **Vectorization:** It is important to vectorize your code so that it runs quickly.

-5. **Overflow:** Make sure that you prevent overflow when computing the softmax probabilities.
+6. **Overflow:** Make sure that you prevent overflow when computing the softmax probabilities.

-6. **Numerical gradient:** Once you implemented the cost and the gradient in **nn1Layer.py**, implement code for computing the gradient numerically in **computeNumericalGradient.py**.
+7. **Numerical gradient:** Once you implemented the cost and the gradient in **nn1Layer.py**, implement code for computing the gradient numerically in **computeNumericalGradient.py**.

-7. **Gradient checking:** Use **computeNumericalGradient.py** to make sure that your backward() function is computing gradients correctly.
+8. **Gradient checking:** Use **computeNumericalGradient.py** to make sure that your backward() function is computing gradients correctly.
 This is done by running the main program in Debug mode, i.e. `python3 nn1LayerExercise.py --debug`.

-(a) When doing gradient checking on a network that uses ReLU, the numerical gra- dient is likely to be very different from the analytical gradient.
+(a) When doing gradient checking on a network that uses ReLU, the numerical gradient is likely to be very different from the analytical gradient.
 Explain why.

 (b) Only when doing gradient checking, replace ReLU with an arbitrary activation (e.g. sigmoid) that is differentiable.